The Portfolio of Derek Brooks

 API Design

 I've been designing APIs nearly as long as I've been consuming them.
-I find API design to be very fun and always like collaborating with my API consumers to ensure that we're implementing interfaces in a sane fashion.
+I find API design to be fun and always like approaching design from the lens of a full stack engineer - collaborating with API consumers to ensure that we're implementing interfaces that work for both the frontend and backend.

 Roboflow Python SDK